Feeling unwanted in a relationship doesn’t always look dramatic. Sometimes it’s quiet.

 - Communication feels one-sided – You initiate most conversations while your partner remains disengaged.

-- Your partner prioritizes everything else – Work, friends, or hobbies seem more important than your relationship.
+- Your partner prioritises everything else – Work, friends, or hobbies seem more important than your relationship.

 - You feel like a burden – Expressing your feelings makes you feel guilty or ignored.